linroger/FinanceCompendium/X. Quantitative Trading/151 Trading Strategies/151 Trading Strategies.md

 before expiration – see, e.g., [Kim, 1990]), Bermudan options (that can be exercised

-- nly on specified dates on or before expiration – see, e.g., [Andersen, 1999]), Canary
-- ptions (that can be exercised, say, quarterly, but not before a determined time period, say, 1 year, has elapsed – see, e.g., [Henrard, 2006]), Asian options (whose payo↵is determined by the average underlying price over some preset time period
+only on specified dates on or before expiration – see, e.g., [Andersen, 1999]), Canary options (that can be exercised, say, quarterly, but not before a determined time period, say, 1 year, has elapsed – see, e.g., [Henrard, 2006]), Asian options (whose payo↵is determined by the average underlying price over some preset time period